insolor/zig-collections/README.md

 ## Installation

-1. In the root directory of your project, run the following command to add `zig-collections` to your `build.zig.zon` file:
+1. In the root directory of your project, run the following command to add `zig_collections` to your `build.zig.zon` file:

     ```bash
     zig fetch --save https://github.com/insolor/zig-collections/archive/refs/heads/main.zip